Grass-Rat/EDUCATIONAL-malicious-code-testing/README.md

-Certainly!
-Here's the GitHub README formatted with descriptions for each program:
+This README is formatted with descriptions for each program.

 ---